Astros pitcher Justin Verlander is Saturday’s Box-Toppers Player of the Day, rising to third place in season player rankings.

 Player of the Day—Verlander struck out 11 over six scoreless innings, allowing one hit and no walks, in the 10-5 win over the Angels.
 Verlander did not earn the win, picking up a no-decision, because the Angels took the lead after he exited, before the Astros came back to win the game.

-Verlander earns 2.0 Box-Toppers points for being Player of the Day, giving him 22.1 for the season, rising from fourth to third in Box-Toppers season player rankings, second among American League pitchers, behind Blake Snell of the Rays (22.5).
-Verlander is just 1.0 Box-Toppers point behind overall leader, Nationals pitcher Max Scherzer (23.1).
+Verlander earns 2.0 Box-Toppers points for being Player of the Day, giving him 22.1 for the season, rising from fifth to third in Box-Toppers season player rankings, second among American League pitchers, behind overall leader Blake Snell of the Rays (24.2).
+Verlander is just 1.0 Box-Toppers point behind second-ranked player, Nationals pitcher Max Scherzer (23.1).

 Verlander also has 176.1 career Box-Toppers points, 10th among all players since 1995, when Box-Toppers tracking began.
 He trails ninth-ranked player Scherzer (179.8).
 Verlander ranks fifth among active players in career points.